-The Austrian Data Protection Authority (Austrian DPA) issued a tier 2 fine of 18 million euros to Austrian Post.
+The Austrian Data Protection Authority (Austrian DPA) issued a tier 2 fine of 18 million euros to the Austrian Post.

 No. 4: TIM (Telecom Italia) – 27,800,000 euros (Italy)

 In January 2020, Italian telecommunications provider TIM was fined for aggressive sales activities that violated GDPR.
-The company was found to have illegally collected personal data of non-customers without their consent, and retained these data for longer than they should.
+The company was found to have illegally collected the personal data of non-customers without their consent and retained these data for longer than they should.
 Some people complained about receiving more than 150 calls from the company per month.

 The Italian Data Protection Authority (Garante), handled the case and charged the company with violation of Article 5, Article 6, Article 17, and Article 31, and Article 32 of GDPR, which resulted in a tier 2 fine of 27.8 million euros.